frosch123/Grf2Html/readme.txt

    with their default values into the correct sections.

 5.1) [Grf2Html] section:
+   AimedWidth:              Works the same as the "-w" option.
+   EntityFrame:             Enabled/Disabled the left entity frame.
+Specify "yes" or "no".
+   IndexFrame:              Enables/Disabled the left index frame.
+Specify "yes" or "no".
    OutputPath:              Works the same as the "-o" option.
    Palette:                 Works the same as the "-p" option.
 Specify "win" or "dos".
-   Verbose:                 Set to "1" or "0" to enable or disable verbose output ("-v" option) by default.
-   AimedWidth:              Works the same as the "-w" option.
    SubSpriteIndex:          Specifies if the left frame should also contain links to subsprites (e.g. realsprites in
                             Action1/5/A/12, sounds in Action11).
 Specify "yes" or "no".
    Transparency:            Controls whether transparent-blue of realsprites should be shown as "blue" or as "real" transparent.
+   Verbose:                 Set to "1" or "0" to enable or disable verbose output ("-v" option) by default.

 5.2) [Format] section:
    In this section are some magical values regarding cetain widths (in pixel) of the output.
 You may want to modify them, if you have larger/smaller fonts that me in your browser and the number-of-columns guessing of the "-w" option does not generate acceptable results.
-      LinkFrameWidth           Width of the left frame.
-      Action0SubIndexColWidth  Width of the column of e.g. number of spritelayout or customlayout in Action0s.
+      Action0ColWidth          Assumed width of one column in Action0s.
+Used the guess number of values per row.
       Action0FirstColWidth     Assumed width of left column (property name) in Action0s.
 Used the guess number of values per row.
-      Action0ColWidth          Assumed width of one column in Action0s.
-Used the guess number of values per row.
+      Action0SubIndexColWidth  Width of the column of e.g. number of spritelayout or customlayout in Action0s.
       Action1ColWidth          The assumed width of a columns in Action1s is the maximum of the sprite width and this value.
                                Used to guess number of sprites per row.
       Action5A12ColWidth       The same as Action1ColWidth but for Action5/A/12.
+      LinkFrameWidth           Width of the left frame.

 6) Errors: What to do, if Grf2Html prints error messages into the output?